 Orthodontic treatment at a young age can not only adjust the jaw alignment to help prevent airway problems, but it will allow the permanent teeth to come in straighter and healthier.

 In fact, general orthodontics are extremely effective when employed at these young ages.
 As with many aspects of life, dental prevention is usually much more effective than fixing problems later.
 Many difficult misalignments, malocclusions, and tooth crowding issues can be stopped before they start through orthodontia.

 If your child struggles with mouth breathing or suffers from chronic heavy snoring, it may be that they have a breathing disorder, such as sleep apnea.
+If your child suffers from breathing disorders, the long-term health effects can be quite serious.
 Talk to us today to get started with a diagnosis and treatment plan.